Fyve-Labs/wifi-connect/README.md

 When the network credentials have been entered, WiFi Connect will disable the access point and try to connect to the network.
 If the connection fails, it will enable the access point for another attempt.
 If it succeeds, the configuration will be saved by NetworkManager.

+### 6. Reconnection: Device Automatically Retries Connection

+WiFi Connect will remember the last successful WiFi credentials and attempt to reconnect automatically if the connection is lost.
+This happens every 5 minutes by default, but can be configured using the `RECONNECT_INTERVAL` environment variable (in seconds).

 ---

 For a complete list of command line arguments and environment variables check out our [command line arguments](./docs/command-line-arguments.md) guide.